nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 * Classes of books[^13]:
     * [one chapter books] 99% of all books ever written can be satisfied with an inspectional reading.
     * [hard books] 0.01% of books make severe demands on you, but you may reach their level after your first analytical read.
 You only return to them to refresh your memory.
     * [desert island books] 0.001% of all books will never be grasped by you.
 Each analytical read will stretch you more.
 Seek them out!
+You'll keep returning to these books and keep learning.
+You might think a hard book is in this category, but when you return to it, you might find out that you've gotten all you want out of it.
 * Only books that are beyond you will improve your analytical reading skill and will expand your wisdom.
 * Informative books cause a quantitative change in information in you, but no improvement in reading skill nor wisdom.
 * They body is limited and declines after 30.
 The mind keeps groing indefinitely.
 But it can atrophy like the muscles if it is not constantly growing intellectually, morally and spiritually.
 When it ceases to grow, we begine to die.